Archive for: Art. 296(2)(ii) IPL

 (iii) a trademark identical or similar to a renown trademark registered for any kind of goods, if such use without due cause would bring unfair advantage to the user or be detrimental to the distinctive character or the repute of the earlier trademark.

 Phoenix Press and Bauer Publishing House requested the court to dismiss the suit.
 They argued that all trade marks in question have only informational character, and they refer to the title of the magazine “Chwila dla Ciebie”, and substantially differ from plaintiff’s trade marks, which excludes the risk of confusion.
+The judgments of the District Court and the Court of Appeal did not satisfy any of the parties and as a consequence, both appealed.

-The Supreme Court in a judgment of 24 November 2009, case file V CSK 71/09, ruled that the admissibility of a cassation complaint in matters of property rights is dependent on the minimum value of the subject matter of litigation, which in economic cases, cannot be less than 75000 PLN.
+The Supreme Court in its judgment of 24 November 2009 case file V CSK 71/09 ruled that the admissibility of a cassation complaint in matters of property rights is dependent on the minimum value of the subject matter of litigation, which in economic cases, cannot be less than 75000 PLN.
 The legal doctrine and the case law of the Supreme Court has expressed the view that the claims under article 18(1) points 1, 3 and 4, of the CUC have non-financial nature.
 See judgment of the Supreme Court of 9 March 2006, case file l CZ 12/06, and a judgment of the SC of 9 January 2008, case file II CSK 363/07.
 But this view has no legal justification which was the most widely expressed by the Supreme Court in the opinion of 8 March 2007, case file III CZ 12/07, published in OSNC 2008/2/26.
 The Court held that the claims set out in the CUC, though – according to the prevailing view – are not based on the absolute rights (enforceable against anybody infringing that right, an erga omnes right can be distinguished from a right based on a contract, which is only enforceable against the contracting party), they are directly contingent upon economic interests of persons who have the absolute right, and thus have the financial character.
 This view is justified by the general objective of the unfair competition law as defined in article 1 of the CUC, which is to prevent and combat unfair competition, and by provisions of article 20 of the CUC which set the same term of terminations of actions as for claims ensuing from property rights.
 For this reason, the Supreme Court dismissed the cassation complaint brought by Phoenix Press.

 Technopol based its cassation complaint inter alia on the reputation of its trade marks.
 The Supreme Court ruled that according to the legal doctrine and the case law established by the SC, the distinction made between well-known and reputed trade marks is based on a different criterion.
 The reputation of a trade mark means its attractiveness, the value of advertising it creates and the ability to stimulate sales of goods marked with it.
 It is therefore a criterion referring rather to the special quality of a sign than to the degree of its knowledge.
 Such opinion was issued by the Supreme Court in a judgment of 7 March 2007, case file II CSK 428/06.
 The Supreme Court in a judgment of 12 October 2005, case file III CK 160/05, published in OSNC 2006/7-8/132, ruled that, the reputed or renowned trade mark serves as a carrier of information and ideas/opinions about high quality and high prestige.
 The last word is synonymous with “reputation” in Polish.
 However, the concept of a reputed/renown trade mark does not indicate an association with the exclusive services or goods of significant value.
 A renowned trade mark is a carrier of information on a specific, expected and tested quality of a sign.
 It includes a settled belief about the expected values of the goods, in the minds of buyers.
 The Supreme Court pointed out that the reputed trade mark in relation to other signs is characterized by ever stronger distinctive characteristic.
 Numerical trade marks owned by Technopol and registered for crosswords periodicals do not have the distinctive character.
 Trade marks intended to use for such periodicals have informational nature and are descriptive.
 They demonstrate direct and specific relationship with goods at stake which could allow its buyers to see them as a description of quantity of goods or one of their essential characteristics.
 In any case, a numerical trade mark placed on the cover of the magazine informs about the amount of crosswords that are appearing in the magazine and it is seen by buyers as a description of the characteristics of the goods, in particular the number of crosswords appearing in the magazine.
 Similarly, the word signs “panorama” or “panoramas” are used to describe the features of crosswords printed in a journal.
 The weak distinctive characteristic of Technopol’s trade marks that were registered for crosswords periodicals proves that these are not reputed trade marks, and there is no risk of confusion as referred to in article 296(2)(ii) of the IPL.